 The Discovery Tour provides the quickest overall introduction to the Cave of the Winds, but other expeditions include the Lantern Tour and Caving 101.
 Walking the cave passageways with lanterns in hand harkens back to the historical tours, and the guide will share folklore and ghost stories.
 Intrepid adventurers will be able to dive into undeveloped areas within the cave system with Caving 101.
 However, the Cave of the Winds Mountain Park also an exhilarating outdoors adventure area complete with a 3-story aerial rope challenge course, a zip-line ride and free falls into Williams Canyon on the Terror-Dactyl.
 Whether you need to take shelter from the rain or you would like a cool natural respite from the summer sun, the Cave of the Winds provides activities to entertain the whole family.

-Disclaimer: Up&AtEm Travel was provided admission for the Cave of the Winds Discovery Tour in exchange for a fair and honest review.
+Disclosure: Up&AtEm Travel was provided admission for the Cave of the Winds Discovery Tour in exchange for a fair and honest review.

 Please contact me for custom content, such as reviews, guest blogs, social media posts and more.